cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

     4. Recipients see pending invitations on their homepage.
     5. They can accept or decline invitations.
     6. Accepted invitations grant access to the shared trip with appropriate permissions.
+    7. Real-time updates ensure all collaborators see changes immediately.

 -   **User Acceptance Criteria (UAC)**:
     -   ✅ Trip owners can share trips with other users via email.